mezw/mapbox-gl-js-docs/docs/pages/style-spec/expressions.md

 This example uses the [`interpolate`](#interpolate) operator to define a linear relationship between zoom level and circle size using a set of input-output pairs.
 In this case, the expression indicates that the circle radius should be 1 pixel when the zoom level is 5 or below, and 5 pixels when the zoom is 10 or above.
 Between the two zoom levels, the circle radius will be linearly interpolated between 1 and 5 pixels

-Camera expressions are allowed anywhere an expression may be used.
-When a camera expression used as the value of a layout or paint property, it must be in one of the following forms:
+You can use camera expressions anywhere an expression may be used.
+When you use a camera expression as the value of a layout or paint property, it must be in one of the following forms:

 ```json
 [ "interpolate", interpolation, ["zoom"], ... ]